Clearing Out Congestion: 13 Ayurvedic Treatments for Sinusitis

 The following poses, in particular, support the sinuses and respiratory system:

-When Vata is out of balance, we become more vulnerable to respiratory infections.
-To ground and soothe Vata, consume foods that counter-balance its cool, dry properties.
+When the doshas are out of balance, we become more vulnerable to respiratory infections.
+In general, consume foods that are well spiced, warm, well cooked, and light in nature.

 7. Ayurvedic Cleanse and Detox